 • The Extensible Markup Language (XML): The standard format for the interchange of metadata using the MDC OIM.

-• Ontology Definition Metamodel (ODM): A specification for formal representation, management, interoperability, and application of business semantics in support of OMG vision model driven architectures (MDA).
+• Ontology Definition Metamodel (ODM): A specification for formal representation, management, interoperability, and application of business semantics in support of OMG vision model-driven architectures (MDA).

-Metadata and Data Warehousing / Business Intelligence
+Metadata in Data Warehousing and Business Intelligence

 Simply from the standpoint of who needs help the most in terms of finding one’s way around data and systems, it is assumed the DSS analysis community requires a much more formal and intensive level of support than the information technology community.
 For this reason alone, the formal establishment of ongoing support of metadata becomes important in the data warehouse environment.